free Complete Street design tool, or learn

 Metro Analytics specializes in demand analysis, and we are experts in Cube-Voyager and TransCad models.
 However regional travel demand models are expensive to run and are not usually attuned for the finer details of walkable Activity Centers and Boulevards (see Contact Metro Analytics if you’d like to explore how they can help, and potentially arrange a free webinar for your stakeholders.).
 As a more practical option, Metro’s consultants can quickly review your existing demand and discern your to manage traffic on the streets in question.
 We can also advise you of , , and give you our quick-review professional opinion on the adequacy and appropriateness of your plans for traffic, transit, walk, bike, and economic development.
 We can also give you additional insights and enhanced strategies to help ensure you’ll achieve your desired outcome.

-They’re congested nightmares, and engineers keep making bigger nightmares with their short-lived efforts to build their way out of congestion.
 It’s a real catch-22.
-On the one hand, many appreciate that the environmental, monetary and social costs will catch up to us someday.
-On the other hand, huge shares of us depend on freeways heavily.
-The rest of us depend on them in unseen ways as well as directly for occasional trips that we all make.
-Is there any way to reinvent them so they can always operate at high speeds, yet at the same time stop accelerating sprawl, stop inducing demand, and stop resulting in “Big Dig” price tags?
+On one hand, their environmental, monetary, and social costs are catching up to us.
+On the other hand, huge shares of us depend on freeways heavily, and we all use them in unseen ways.
+Is there any way to reinvent them so they can always operate at high speeds, yet at the same time stop accelerating sprawl, stop inducing demand, and stop the pressure to “build our way out of congestion?”

 - 50 mph or faster at 5-pm, without ever needing to increase the number of lanes.